 Here are some examples of common dimensions patterns

-It is possible to create dimensions that performs a lookup at query time.
+It is possible to create dimensions that perform a lookup at query time.

 in which case you would set the formula to